Genuinely nonlocal sets with smallest cardinality: Pure hypothetical states: existence of genuinely nonlocal sets of three

-The notion of strong nonlocality was put forward by Halder et al. in \cite{Halder19}.
-There, the authors also questioned about the the existence of strong nonlocality with genuine multipartite entanglement.
-The works \cite{Wang21}, \cite{Hu24} had already answered this question positively, yet the constructions there require far more states than here.
-The strongly nonlocal sets we present are the first examples in systems $(\mathbb{C}^2)^{\otimes N}$ and their caridnality is dramatically smaller than the known ones.
-Unlike locally indistinguishable sets, however, the supersets of a locally irreducible set may not be locally irreducible.
-Therefore, it's natural to question further: do strongly nonlocal sets of $d = 4, 5, \cdots$ states exist in $N$-partite systems?
+In that work, the authors also questioned about the the existence of strong nonlocality with genuine entanglement.
+The works \cite{Wang21, Hu24} already answered this positively, yet their constructions are quite complecated and only specialized for some systems.
+Some other works also dived into the constructions of strongly nonlocal sets with smaller cardinality \cite{liji,Hu24,Zhen24} and the problem whether strongly nonlocal sets exist in all multipartite systems \cite{Shi22, Zhou23, He24}.
+With no sweat, our construction in (\ref{ge3}) settles these problems all together:

+\begin{Cor} In any $N$-partite system with arbitrary local dimensions, there always exist three orthogonal genuinely entangled states which are strongly nonlocal. \end{Cor}

+Such a result is somewhat unexpected, in the context that all existing examples of strongly nonlocal sets found by researchers have cardinality dramatically larger, as all of them are raised with TOPLM \cite{Li23}.
+This potentially illuminates future exploration for new types of strongly nonlocal sets utilizing techniques other than TOPLM.

+\section{Mixed hypothetical states: existence of genuinely nonlocal sets of two, even in the many copy limit}